-In all parts of this report, quarterly and annual data for FY 2017 are presented.
+In all parts of this report, quarterly and annual data for FY 2023 are presented.

-The data contained in this report was extracted by the USCIS Office of Performance and Quality in October 2017.
+The data contained in this report were extracted by the USCIS Office of Performance and Quality in November 2023.

-1 Section 416(c)(2) of ACWIA imposes annual reporting requirements on USCIS concerning information on the countries of origin and occupations of, educational levels attained by, and compensation paid to, aliens who were issued H-1B visas or otherwise granted H-1B nonimmigrant status.
-This information is contained in USCIS' FY 2017 report to Congress, Characteristics of H-1B Specialty Occupation Workers.
+1 Section 416(c)(2) of ACWIA imposes annual reporting requirements on USCIS concerning information on the countries of origin and occupations of, educational levels attained by, and compensation paid to, noncitizens who were issued H-1B visas or otherwise granted H-1B nonimmigrant status.
+This information is contained in the USCIS FY 2023 report to Congress, Characteristics of H-1B Specialty Occupation Workers.

-2 Information is also included in this report on those aliens in the United States who are granted a change of status to or extension of stay in the H-1B1 nonimmigrant classification under the United States-Chile or United States-Singapore Free Trade Agreements.
-This report does not include information on those aliens who are granted an H-1B1 nonimmigrant visa abroad as an employer is not required to file a petition with USCIS for those aliens.
+2 Information is also included in this report on those noncitizens in the United States who are granted a change of status to, or extension of stay in, the H-1B1 nonimmigrant classification under the United States-Chile or United States-Singapore Free Trade Agreements.
+This report does not include information on those noncitizens who are issued an H-1B1 nonimmigrant visa abroad as an employer is not required to file a petition with USCIS for those noncitizens.